MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/intro.md

 ## What is Chimoney?
 Chimoney is a platform that allows for efficient payments across borders, multi-currency wallets and global payouts.
-For more information, see the [Chimoney](https://chimoney.io) official website.
+For more information, see the [Chimoney website](https://chimoney.io).

 ## Improvements